Piramal Group: Group companies

-The Piramal Group comprises 3 key companies: Piramal Enterprises Ltd, Piramal Pharma Ltd and Piramal Realty.
+The Piramal Group comprises 3 key companies: Piramal Finance Ltd, Piramal Pharma Ltd and Piramal Realty.
 Piramal Enterprises and Piramal Pharma are listed at both Bombay Stock Exchange and National Stock Exchange.

-Piramal Enterprises
+Piramal Finance

-Piramal Enterprises Limited is the flagship company of Piramal Group, and active in financial services.
-Piramal Enterprises is involved in retail lending, housing finance and vehicle financing.
-It has two main subsidiaries viz., Piramal Capital & Housing Finance (PCHFL) and PHL Fininvest.
+Piramal Finance Limited, earlier known as Piramal Enterprises, is the flagship company of Piramal Group and active in financial services.
+It is involved in retail lending, housing finance, and vehicle financing.

+Earlier, named Piramal Enterprises, it had two main subsidiaries viz., Piramal Capital & Housing Finance (PCHFL) and PHL Fininvest.
 It also holds minority stakes in Shriram Group companies.

 In 2021, Piramal acquired the bankrupt Dewan Housing Finance Corporation and merged it with PCHFL.
-PCHFL's retail finance division provides microlending and buy now, pay later services on behalf of partner fintech companies like ZestMoney, MoneyView, EarlySalary, Navi Group and KreditBee, and is also engaged in vehicle financing for partner companies like CARS24, CarDekho and Spinny.
+PCHFL's retail finance division provides microlending and buy now, pay later services on behalf of partner fintech companies like ZestMoney, Moneyview, EarlySalary, Navi Group and KreditBee, and is also engaged in vehicle financing for partner companies like CARS24, CarDekho and Spinny.
 Apart from retail finance, it is also involved in corporate lending and real estate finance.

 Since 2016, Piramal Enterprises and Bain Capital Credit have been operating a partnership called India Resurgence Fund (IndiaRF), an investment fund for financially distressed Indian companies.
 Piramal Capital Fund (PCF), a partnership between Piramal Enterprises and CDPQ that was started in 2020, provides corporate financing services.
 Both IndiaRF and PCF are managed by Piramal Alternatives, an asset management company set up by Piramal Enterprises in 2021.